-Below you will find a very interesting 7 day sailing route, which accepts many variations due to the number of beaches and ports near the route.
+Below you will find a very interesting 7-day sailing route, which accepts many variations due to the number of beaches and ports near the route.

 Day 1: Marina du Marin, Martinique to Sainte Anne, Martinique (5.4 nm)

 Day 1 of your sailing trip will start in the largest nautical base in the Caribbean, Marina du Marin, Martinique.
-It is just a 45 minute drive from the airport and therefore easily accessible straight after you land.
+It is just a 45-minute drive from the airport and therefore easily accessible straight after you land.
 Due to the large proximity of the marina, it has a lively atmosphere and holds countless boats.
-Here you will find an abundance of restaurants, leisure activities, services and shopping.
-This is the perfect place to stock up on any necessities ready for your one week charter.
+Here you will find an abundance of restaurants, leisure activities, services, and shopping.
+This is the perfect place to stock up on any necessities ready for your one-week charter.

 After a morning at base preparing for your voyage, you can set sail on a short hop to Sainte Anne.
 This is a great place to anchor, as the shallow water provides a good holding.
-Sainte Anne covers the whole area below the beach off Club Med Les Boucaniers, making it a great place to spend your first evening.
+Sainte Anne covers the whole area below the beach of Club Med Les Boucaniers, making it a great place to spend your first evening.

 Day 2: Sainte Anne, Martinique to Baie des Anglais, Martinique (5.4 nm)

 Day 2 will begin by exploring the wonderful Sainte Anne.
-If you’re lucky to be here around the Christmas period, you will be welcomed by Creole carols, roast suckling pig and a live nativity.
-Have a delicious breakfast at Basilic Beach and spend a few hours enjoying the glorious view whilst you listen to the waves crash amongst the rocks.
+If you’re lucky to be here around the Christmas period, you will be welcomed by Creole carols, a roast suckling pig, and a live nativity.
+Have a delicious breakfast at Basilic Beach and spend a few hours enjoying the glorious view whilst you listen to the waves crashing amongst the rocks.
 Next, we highly recommend a visit to the world-famous Sainte Anne Bird Sanctuary.
 This sanctuary is the most important in the Caribbean for native nesting birds.
 Here you will also notice fascinating mangroves amongst you.

 Sainte Anne itself is in fact a designated national park filled with wonderful hikes both inland and along the coast with spectacular views.
 After a long or short hike, have a walk into the extraordinarily pretty town of Sainte Anne.
-Let your eyes drift from its tall steepled church to the colourful Creole houses around you.
+Let your eyes drift from its tall steepled church to the colorful Creole houses around you.

 A large percentage of the local population here like to fish, and therefore the French influence in Sainte Anne means that you can have high expectations of the seafood here, perfect for a late lunch!
 We highly recommend the Acras de Morue (spicy cod balls) which are a Creole menu staple.
-For those of you who live on the adventurous side of cuisine, you may want to sample the local specialities of lambis (conch) and Creole boudin made from pig’s blood.
+For those of you who live on the adventurous side of cuisine, you may want to sample the local specialties of lambis (conch) and Creole boudin made from pig’s blood.

 After a lovely day in Sainte Anne, head back to your boat and head into the tradewinds for the East Coast of Martinique.
 Moor at an attractive cove called the Baie des Anglais, which is just a short hop sail of 2 hours.
 This particular bay is what you may call ‘out-of-the-way.’
 It is mainly sheltered due to a coral reef, classed as a natural reserve.
 You will find that the local fishermen here are wonderfully accommodating and only too happy to set up a lobster barbecue on the beach for visitors.
-Spend your evening here enjoying the atmosphere and absorb the true Caribbean vibes.
+Spend your evening here enjoying the atmosphere and absorbing the true Caribbean vibes.

 Day 3: Baie des Anglais, Martinique to Llets du Fancois, Martinique (14.57nm)